Procedures for Patients During COVID-19

 We want to assure to all our patients and visitors that we are keeping a safe environment for your in-person physiotherapy visits.
 We are following all guidelines provided by the Government of Ontario, Ontario’s Chief Medical Officer of Health’s, and the College of Physiotherapists of Ontario.
 Based on the recommendation of these governing bodies we have developed and deployed policies and procedures to reduce the risk of transmission of the Novel Coronavirus (SARS-CoV-2) and the disease COVID-19.
 Here is how we are changing things:

-The patient flow has been modified so that patients are physically distanced from each other.
+We have modified the patient flow so that patients are physically distanced from each other.
 We have restricted indoor waiting areas and are asking patients, if arriving by car, to wait outside until their room is ready for their appointment.
-Upon arrival at the clinic, patients are to check-in through our website.
-This sends a notification to the staff and physiotherapists that you are here.
+Upon arrival at the clinic, patients can check-in through our website or call reception.
 We are also encouraging contactless payment using tap on the debit terminal or via online payments.
 Cash will not be accepted at this time.
 We have closed our washrooms at our clinics for visitor access, and ask that patients use the bathroom at home before departing for their visit.

 We are screening for high-risk patients and for symptoms.
-On the day before a scheduled appointment we are calling all patients to explain the procedures and to pre-screen them for symptoms.
-Patients will also be actively screened on the day they arrive at the clinic.
+The day before a scheduled appointment we are pre-screening all patients for any symptoms.
+Patients will also be actively screened at the time they arrive at the clinic.

 Staff and physiotherapists are asked to self-monitor for any symptoms.
 Two hours before each shift all staff and physiotherapists check and report any symptoms and are actively screened.
 If a staff member has any symptoms they cannot report for their shift.